GergesHany/object-oriented-programming-OOP-/Objects and classes/README.md

 <br>
 <br>

+### 2. **Parameterized Constructors:**
-2. **Parameterized Constructors:** **It is possible to pass arguments to constructors.
+**Parameterized Constructors: It is possible to pass arguments to constructors.
 Typically, these arguments help initialize an object when it is created.
 To create a parameterized constructor, simply add parameters to it the way you would to any other function.
 When you define the constructor’s body, use the parameters to initialize the object.**

 > **Note**: **when the parameterized constructor is defined and no default constructor is defined explicitly, the compiler will not implicitly call the default constructor and hence creating a simple object as**